-The City shall continue to support the maintenance of Craig Airport in its current role as a General Utility Aviation Reliever Airport; provided, however, that no further expansion of its runways shall be permitted.
+The City shall continue to support the maintenance of Craig Airport in its current role as

+City of Jacksonville 2030 Comprehensive Plan Transportation Element Revised October 2009 April 2011 EXHIBIT 1 a General Aviation Reliever Airport; provided, however, that no further expansion of its runways shall be permitted.

-The City should support the JAA in the implementation of plans and policies which will enable it to provide sufficient airport-related facilities at the City's airports which meet the constrained demands for services and facilities as forecast in the 20302010 Comprehensive Plan and which meet the goals, objectives, and performance criteria of CFASPP.
+The City should support the JAA in the implementation of plans and policies which will enable it to provide sufficient airport-related facilities at the City's airports which meet the constrained demands for services and facilities as forecast in the 2030 Comprehensive Plan and which meet the goals, objectives, and performance criteria of CFASPP.

-The City shall continue to participate in the comprehensive planning process for CFASPP; coordinate aviation facility capacity enhancements with the CFASPP and the $\frac{MPO}{TPO}$ Transportation Improvement Program; and review aviation facility plans for compliance with the Future Land Use, Conservation and Coastal Management, and Transportation elements of the 20302010 Comprehensive Plan.
+The City shall continue to participate in the comprehensive planning process for CFASPP; coordinate aviation facility capacity enhancements with the CFASPP and the TPO Transportation Improvement Program; and review aviation facility plans for compliance with the Future Land Use, Conservation and Coastal Management, and Transportation elements of the 2030 Comprehensive Plan.